What is Sidak?

-The cost of Sidak this year is $900 USD.
-This will cover your staying arrangements, meals, activities and course materials.
-There is a non-refundable $100 RSVP fee included in the overall amount.
+This will cover your accommodations, meals, activities (including rock wall climbing, archery, high ropes course, etc.) and certain course materials.
+There is a non-refundable $100 RSVP & Administration fee included in the overall amount.

 Can't afford the full program fee?

 SikhRI aims to make Sidak as accessible as possible.
 As such, we understand that not everyone can afford the full program fee.
 SikhRI does offer full and partial scholarships to applicants.
-Scholarships are made possible with the help of many different organizations and persons who support the program.
-We currently have scholarships readily available.
+Scholarships and financial assistance are made possible with the help of many different organizations and persons who support the program.
 Please contact Sidak@Sikhri.org for more information.